kytulendu/rra-krr/rrowl.md

 When using Nepeta-Leaves extract, his telepathic senses are greatly enhance, the maximum effective range increase to about 2,000 km or more.
 At this state, he have full telepathic abilities, such as mind reading, send thought/emotion or vision, memory probing, psychic communication with others, temporary replicate knowledge and skills of others, etc.

-With shorter range, his telepathic power is stronger, at less than 40-50 m, he can send pain directly to his enemy’s brain, fry part of it or rupture some vein in their brain with sensory overload or temporary paralyse or rip their mind to pieces, or torture them with the worse of worse things in a mental loop.
+With shorter range, his telepathic power is stronger, at less than 40-50 m, he can send pain directly to his enemy’s brain, fry part of it or rupture some vein in their brain with sensory overload or temporary paralyze or rip their mind to pieces, or torture them with the worse of worse things in a mental loop.
 Note: This is not single target abilities!

 In range longer than 2,000 km, he have limited telepathy, like sense psychic present within a star system for example.

-One down side of this form is he can't always maintain this form, some times when he was unconscious or psychically unstable such as when he was asleep or in high mental stress, he will likely turned back to true form.
+One down side of this form is he can't always maintain this form.
+Some times when he was unconscious or psychically unstable such as when he was asleep or in high mental stress, he will likely turned back to true form.

 **Fanged God form or feral form**

 This form is a much more family friendly version of his true form.
 He know of this form as a distant memory he received while he was in painful transformation from a Rra-krr into what he is now.
-In this form, he bear resemblance to a large red striped black furred saber-toothed big-cat-like creature, with Red/black mane, glowing red eyes and slit pupils, lion like tail, a pair of horns and a pair of ears, that walk on four legs like Earth's big cats, with varies size depending on his will, ranging from the size of small kitten to the size of a star, the usual size is about 220 cm (7.2 ft) measure from shoulder to feet.
+In this form, he bear resemblance to a large black furred saber-toothed big-cat-like creature, with black mane, glowing red eyes and slit pupils, lion like tail, a pair of horns and a pair of ears, that walk on four legs like Earth's big cats, with varies size depending on his will, ranging from the size of small kitten to the size of a star, the usual size is about 220 cm (7.2 ft) measure from shoulder to feet.

-In this form, he have enhance strength, speed and endurance, able to do all telepath things without taking Nepeta-Leaves extract, even better, his telepathic ability is greatly improve, surpassed the most powerful telepathic creature in explored space (and possibly beyond) and given him access to various powers he received from The Hidden Temple incident.
-Such as extra sensory that enable him to "see" the soul of any being or ability to teleport to anywhere he desired or traverse to/from other dimension/other universe.
+In this form, he have enhance strength, speed and endurance, able to do all telepath things without taking Nepeta-Leaves extract, even better, his telepathic ability is greatly improve, surpassed the most powerful telepathic being in explored space (and possibly beyond) and given him access to various powers he received from The Hidden Temple incident.
+Such as extra sensory that enable him to "see" the soul of any being, able to phase through matter or ability to teleport to anywhere he desired or traverse to/from other dimension/other universe.
 Although the abilities is a lots less powerful than when he was in true form.

 This form also "accidentally" look like those depicted in Rra-krr's art as a representation of The Fanged God, a Rra-krr's deity.
 And due to this, he rarely shape-shift into this form, as it might cause some chaos among the religious Rra-krr if being seen.

 **True form**

 The last one is true form, which is what he was turned into after The Hidden Temple Incident.
 In this form, he appear as some kind of terrifying (for some) eldritch big cat monster thingy that looks like the result of combination of flesh, fur and bones, with some otherworldly touch.
-The head was looks like a saber-tooth cat skull, with strange red colored symbol craved on the forehead, red glowing orbs for eyes in empty eyes socket, two pair of horns (which kinda looks like Charr's skull), long black fluffy mane and long barbed tongue.
+The head was looks like a saber-tooth cat skull, with strange red colored symbol craved on the forehead, red glowing orbs for eyes in empty eyes socket, two pair of horns (the head is kinda looks like Charr's skull), long black fluffy mane and long barbed tongue.
 The body was covered with black fur.
 The tail is lion-like.
 With usual height the same as Feral form (on all four).
 He can stood on 2 legs or on all four in this form.

-This form give him access to all power he have in feral form without any restriction, with addition, for example, the power to possess and take total control of any space ship then move entire ship to other dimension/other universe or a power to corrupt those who have weak mind and slowly mutate them in to... something vile... that would twisted their mind and their fresh and made them a loyal servant that worship him as their deity and willing to do any of his binding...
+This form give him access to all power he have in feral form without any restriction, with addition, for example, the power to possess and take total control of any space ship then move entire ship to other dimension/other universe or a power to corrupt those who have weak mind and slowly mutate them in to... something vile... that would twisted their mind and their fresh and made them a loyal servant that worship him as their deity, who willing to do any of his bidding...

 But this form didn't come with only the good side, it comes with the down side as well.
 As this form is beyond mortal being to comprehend (in his universe at least and probably other too, but likely it did some kind of mind trick to the one seeing him in this form).
 If any intelligent mortal see him in this form, varies between individuals, some might received a terrible experience like they have seen some unspeakable horror, some might gone mad and might starting to worship him or some just get uncomfortable feeling of dread.
-Along with the hunger for fresh and blood (and of cause, soul, but he didn't know he have appetite for that yet ;)) that he always feel since he turned in to this eldritch being will get worse in this form, even if he slaughter and consume entire herd of large herbivore prey native to Sherres, only to be discovered that the hunger didn't diminish... but he might get used to it, eventually...
+Along with the unsustainable hunger for living being fresh and blood (and of cause, soul, but he didn't know he have appetite for that yet ;)) that he always feel since he turned in to this eldritch being will get worse in this form, even if he slaughter and consume entire herd of large herbivore prey native to Sherres, only to be discovered that the hunger didn't diminish... but he might get used to it, eventually...

 He have no ideas if there are more things he can do in this form or how to use most of the power he have to it's full potential, but that will improve as time passed...